Conclusion of graphs in the polar coordinate system

 Conclusion

-In Engee there are gradually more and more sophisticated plotting tools that you can work with without programming.
+Engee is gradually introducing more and more sophisticated charting tools that you can work with without resorting to programming.

-In this demonstration we have shown how to plot in polar coordinates without programming (or, alternatively, how to do it using the Engee Function block).
+In this demo, we showed how to plot a graph in polar coordinates without resorting to programming and how to do it using the block Engee Function.

-Unlike graphs in an interactive script, dynamic model graphs can be updated right as the simulation progresses, which creates interesting possibilities for interactive model simulation.
+Unlike the graphs in the interactive script, the graphs of dynamic models can be updated directly during the simulation, which creates interesting opportunities for interactive simulation of models.